SvenAelterman/Azure-HubAndSpokeResearchEnclave/README.md

 ### Compliance

-The goal of the project is that the templates will deploy resources that are compliant with the following frameworks:
+The goal of the project is that the templates will deploy resources that are compliant with the following frameworks (according to the Azure Commercial built-in initiatives):

-- HIPAA/HITRUST (according to the Azure Commercial built-in initiative)
+- HIPAA/HITRUST
-- NIST 800-171 R2 (according to the Azure Commercial built-in initiative)
+- NIST 800-171 R2
-- FedRAMP Moderate (according to the Azure Commercial built-in initiative)
+- FedRAMP Moderate

 Compliance with all the above frameworks is a work-in-progress.